The default character set of OceanBase Database is utf8mb4.

 2 rows in set

-/* Change the character set of the current session to utf8mb4. */
+/* Change the current session character set to utf8mb4 */

 obclient> SET NAMES utf8mb4;